adlerweb/Blynk_MQTT/README.md

 Start using ```python2 blynk-mqtt.py```

-You can now assign this script like any other hardware inside the Blynk-App and as such control or read your MQQT-Devices.
+You can now assign this script like any other hardware inside the Blynk-App and as such control or read your MQTT-Devices.

 # Internals

 ## MQTT Topics

+The bridge subscribes to all /blynk/# topics in this case.
-Virtual pin 0 write request will be published as /ESP009xxxxx/vw/0.
+Virtual pin 0 write request will be published as /blynk/vw/0.
-Virtual pin 0 read request will be published as /ESP009xxxxx/vr/0, also an answer containing the latest pin value will be sent to Blynk server
+Virtual pin 0 read request will be published as /blynk/vr/0, also an answer containing the latest pin value will be sent to Blynk server

-This example will send values from topic /ESP009xxxxx/sensors/bmpt to virtual pin 0.
+Translations and bridges will be handled as shown above.

 # Copyright